thinkst/canarytools-docs/docs/canarytokens/actions.md

                      With curl use the following flag&#58;
                      `-F 'web_image=@upload-me.png; type=image/png'` for png files
                      `-F 'web_image=@upload-me.jpg; type=image/jpeg'` for jpeg files

-      - name: idp_app_type
-        required: false
-        type: string
-        description: Type of the Fake App for the IdP App Canarytoken

     response: A JSON structure with the created Canarytoken information.
   delete: